reeceawalsh/Find-Dining/README.md

 Styles are for css files.
 (If you want to make a css file for each component that is okay.)
 Pages store pages.
 Components store components.

+## Backend

+Grab the .env details from discord until I make the GitHub secrets.